oduameh/node-course/docs/Next/ogmios.md

 nano /home/n(x)/preview/scripts/ogmios.service
 ```

-Add the following basic systemd configuration to the file you just opened with nano.
+Add the following basic systemd configuration to the file you just opened with nano:

 ```
 [Unit]